ESG Data

 0

-• From the FYE 2019 data, GHG emissions other than CO2 from energy consumption, are also included.
-GHG emissions other than CO2 from energy consumption from group companies that emit more than 3,000 t-CO2e per year are aggregated and disclosed.
+• GHG emissions other than CO2 from energy consumption from Group companies that emit 3,000 or more t-CO2e per year are aggregated and disclosed.

-• We started including “CH4 and N2O emissions associated with pig breeding and excrement management” and “HFC emissions due to leaks from refrigerating equipment, etc.” with FYE 2019 data, and started further including “CH4 emissions associated with wastewater treatment”, “CH4 emissions associated with composting and landfilling waste” and “N2O emissions associated with the use of fertilizer on farms” with FYE 2021 data.
+• We started including “CH4 and N2O emissions associated with pig breeding and excrement management” and “HFC emissions due to leaks from refrigerating equipment, etc.” from FYE 2019, and started further including “CH4 emissions associated with wastewater treatment”, “CH4 emissions associated with composting and landfilling waste” and “N2O emissions associated with the use of fertilizer on farms” from FYE 2021.

 • GHG emissions derived from fluorocarbons are as follows: